msank00/msank00.github.io/_posts/2019-07-12-blog_200_DL_NLP_Part_1.md

 # Word embedding - Implementation

-Natural language processing systems traditionally treat words as discrete atomic symbols, and therefore 'cat' may be represented as Id537 and 'dog' as Id143.
+Natural language processing systems traditionally treat words as discrete atomic symbols, and therefore :cat: `cat` may be represented as `Id537` and :dog: `dog` as `Id143`.
 These encodings are arbitrary, and provide no useful information to the system regarding the relationships that may exist between the individual symbols.
 This means that the model can leverage very little of what it has learned about 'cats' when it is processing data about 'dogs'.

 Word embeddings transform sparse vector representations of words into a dense, continuous vector space, enabling you to identify similarities between words and phrases — on a large scale — based on their context.